 As long as the devices are added to the growth organization product, the data operations incurred for webhook responses will be counted in the organization, even though the webhook is in the developer sandbox.

 However, if you change the device claiming you may need to move the webhook into the product.
 The product is generally the best place to put webhooks for product devices, and is required if you are using unclaimed product devices or customer claimed devices.

-The sandbox device list is confusing because it includes items that don't count against your free tier limit, and some devices that are part of the free tier limit are not in the list!
+The sandbox device list is confusing because it includes items that don't count against your free plan limit, and some devices that are part of the free plan limit are not in the list!

-- The device limit is 100 total devices across all device types (cellular, Wi-Fi, and Tracker).
+- The device limit is 100 total devices across all device types (cellular or Wi-Fi).